jupyterlab-contrib/jupyterlab-vim/modify-keybinds.md

 `.jp-NotebookPanel[data-jp-vim-mode='true'] .jp-Notebook.jp-mod-editMode`

-**Vim remappings**
+### Vim remappings

-For vim style remappings (`inoremap`, `imap`, `nmap`...) you can use the sibling extension [jupyterlab-vimrc](https://github.com/ianhi/jupyterlab-vimrc#jupyterlab-vimrc).
+Vim style remappings (`inoremap`, `imap`, `nmap`...) can be modified in the advanced settings editor under the `Notebook Vim` settings.
+Alternatively, you can use the sibling extension [jupyterlab-vimrc](https://github.com/ianhi/jupyterlab-vimrc#jupyterlab-vimrc) to do this.

-Beware that this does not work with everything you may have in your standard vimrc.
+With either approach, Vim remappings do not work with everything you may have in your standard vimrc.
 Jupyterlab uses [Codemirror] for the editors in cells.
 This extension adds vim support by enabling the [vim](https://codemirror.net/demo/vim.html) emulation in codemirror.
 While this comes with partial support for remappings in your vimrc the support is incomplete.
+In particular, keybindings which use `noremap` don't work [unless the keybinding already exists in the default Codemirror Vim keybindings](https://github.com/codemirror/codemirror5/blob/b2d26b4ccb1d0994ae84d18ad8b84018de176da9/keymap/vim.js#L764-L766).
+If your keybinding doesn't work with `noremap`, try using `map`, and above all, avoid recursive remappings.